rees-kyle/public_personal_knowledge_base/dependencies/localhost/Flowcharts/notes/guide.md

     - ~~Working with teams using shared flowcharts~~
     - ~~Integrating flowcharts into version control systems~~

-15. **Case Studies and Real-world Examples**
+15. ~~**Case Studies and Real-world Examples**~~
-    - Analyzing flowcharts from popular JavaScript projects
+    - ~~Analyzing flowcharts from popular JavaScript projects~~
-    - Learning from industry-standard practices
+    - ~~Learning from industry-standard practices~~

-By exploring these topics, you'll gain a comprehensive understanding of how to effectively use flowcharts in the context of JavaScript development, from planning and design to debugging and optimization.
+By exploring these topics, you'll gain a comprehensive understanding of how to effectively use flowcharts in the context of JavaScript development, `from planning and design` `to debugging and optimization`.